 The Inspiration Behind “My Human Pet”, The Story of Ota Benga

-If you can imagine, in 1906 the Bronx Zoo had a human exhibition.
-An African man was kept inside a cage for zoo patrons to gaze at.
+Beyond comprehension, in 1906, the Bronx Zoo had a human exhibition.
+An African man was on exhibition inside a cage.
 Who was this man?
-His name was Ota Benga he was originally from the Mbuti and a Congo pygmy that used to live in the equatorial forests near the Kasai River in what was then known as the Congo Free State.
-Two years before he became an exhibition at a US zoo, Ota Benga had been on a hunting expedition in the Congo when the Force Publique attacked his village.
-His wife and two children had been murdered and Ota Benga was subsequently taken by slave traders.
+And why did they put him in a cage at the zoo?
+His name was Ota Benga.
+He was originally from the Mbuti, a Congo pygmy that used to live in the equatorial forests near the Kasai River (what was then known as the Congo Free State).
+Two years prior to finding himself in a cage at a zoo, he had been on a hunting expedition in the Congo when the Force Publique attacked his village.
+His wife and two children had been murdered, and Ota Benga was subsequently taken by slave traders.

-At that same time in 1904, American businessman and explorer Samuel Phillips Verner traveled to Africa under contract from the Louisiana Purchase Exposition, which we all know better these days as the 'St. Louis World Fair', to return from Africa with an assortment of pygmies.
-If you can imagine, his intention was to display "representatives of all the world's peoples, ranging from smallest pygmies to the most gigantic peoples, from the darkest blacks to the dominant whites" to show what was commonly thought then, among most white Americans and Europeans, to be kind of cultural evolution from the most barbaric to the most civilized.
+At that same time in 1904, American businessman and explorer Samuel Verner traveled to Africa under contract from the Louisiana Purchase Exposition, which we all know better these days as the 'St. Louis World Fair', to return with an assortment of pygmies.
+It was his intention to display "representatives of all the world's peoples, ranging from smallest pygmies to the most gigantic peoples, from the darkest blacks to the dominant whites" to show what was commonly thought then among most white Americans and Europeans, to be kind of cultural evolution from the most barbaric to the most civilized.
 So, Verner purchased Ota Benga from slave traders for a pound of salt and a bolt of cloth.
-Verner later lied and said he had rescued Ota Benga from cannibals, but this was no doubt from the guilt of what he had done when he realized that he had destroyed another sentient man’s life.
+Verner later lied and said he had rescued Ota Benga from cannibals, but this lie was no doubt said from the guilt of what he had done when he realized that he had destroyed another sentient man’s life.

-However back to the story, after Verner purchased Ota Benga and the other Africans they sailed back to the US to be exhibited at the St. Louis World Fair.
-The Africans turned out to be a very popular attraction and Ota Benga was specifically mentioned in the local newspapers of the time.
-Visitors were curious to inspect his teeth that had been sharpened into points.
-Not surprisingly, it wasn’t long before the Africans realized that they could charge money for the photographs they took with fair visitors and performances.
+After Verner purchased Ota Benga, he and the other Africans sailed to the US to be exhibited at the St. Louis World Fair.
+The Africans turned out to be one of the most popular attractions and Ota Benga was specifically mentioned in the local newspapers of the time.
+Visitors were curious to inspect his sharpened teeth.
+And it didn't take long for the Africans to realize they could charge money for the photographs they took with fair visitors and performances.

-One newspaper wrote of Ota Benga that he was "the only genuine African cannibal in America", claimed "[his teeth were] worth the five cents he charges for showing them to visitors".
+One newspaper wrote of Ota Benga that he was "the only genuine African cannibal in America", claimed,

-At this point, Verner must have felt the first pangs of guilt for putting Ota Benga and the other Africans on display for people to only view them as ‘savages’ because he took them all back to Africa, including Ota Benga.
+At this point, Verner must have felt the first pangs of guilt for putting Ota Benga and the other Africans on display for people to only view them as ‘savages’ because he took them all back to Africa.
 And it’s thought that a genuine friendship must have formed between the two men, because after Ota Benga’s second wife died, he chose to return with Verner to the US for a second time.
-(Oh Ota Benga if we could have told you to stay in Africa!)
+(Oh Ota Benga if we could have given you a crystal ball!)<

-Back in the US, Verner arranged for the Ota Benga to stay in a spare room at the American Museum of Natural History in NYC while he looked after his other business affairs which were failing miserably.
-Ota Benga was given a proper suit to wear and a position at the museum entertaining visitors, but it wasn’t long before he decided he wanted to return to Africa.
-Which wasn't surprising as he got no respect at the museum.
-He was seen as living, breathing, exhibition of savagery.
+Back in the US, Verner arranged for the Ota Benga to stay in a spare room at the American Museum of Natural History in NYC (the circumstances of this peculiar arrangement are grey).
+Ota Benga was given a proper suit to wear and a "position" at the museum entertaining visitors, but it wasn’t long before he decided he wanted to return to Africa.
+This wasn't surprising as, according to witness accounts, he was seen as a living, breathing exhibition of 'savagery' at the museum.

 The writers Bradford and Blume imagined his feelings: